-Students must complete 6 hours of faculty-supervised massage therapy to the public.
-This is completed during class time near the mid-point and again near the end of Semester 3.
-Patients are recruited through our patient database.
+Students must complete faculty-supervised massage therapy for Special Populations.
+This is completed typically during class time near the mid-point and again near the end of Semester 3.
+Patients are recruited through our patient database, or through other means.
 Students are expected to complete a thorough treatment process to the best of their ability, drawing upon all knowledge gained thus far in the program.
 For Semester 3 students, this will include a client interview, an assessment consisting of neurological testing, range of motion testing, palpation and some muscle strength and length testing, some orthopedic special tests.
 A treatment plan discussion and consent to treatment will follow, and then a treatment and appropriate follow up will be completed using the massage technique skills gained in semester 3, as well as in semesters 1 and 2.
 This allows students to interact both with patients as well as with the instructors who taught the skills and content to them.